neondatabase/website/content/docs/extensions/pg_partman.md

 - **Faster queries:** Partitioning allows Postgres to quickly locate and retrieve data within a specific partition, rather than scanning the entire table.
 - **Scalability:** Partitioning makes database administration simpler.
 For example, smaller partitions are easier to load and delete or back up and recover.
-- **Managing Data Lifecycle:** Easier management of data lifecycle by archiving or purging old partitions, which can be moved to cheaper storage options without affecting the active dataset.
+- **Managing the data lifecycle:** Easier management of the data lifecycle by archiving or purging old partitions, which can be moved to cheaper storage options without affecting the active dataset.

 ### Native partitioning vs pg_partman